KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws3-scope/3this.md

 document.querySelector('.radio-group').appendChild(fragment);
    ```
    {% hint style='info' %}
 Why go through this effort instead of adding the drink list to the HTML?
-It's easier to add new drinks and edit the menu items.
+Because it's easier to add new drinks and edit the menu items.
 There are Javascript frameworks to help with making this process easier.
    {% endhint %}